15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 The large garage holds a 25-gallon water tank, 1500 w converter, and a 200 amp hour battery that can charge off the alternator while driving.
 The van also features 300 watts of solar panel on top.

-This sprinter van layout minimizes the sleeping space in favor of a larger kitchen.
+This sprinter campervan layout minimizes the sleeping space in favor of a larger kitchen.
 The kitchen includes a large sink, a 2-burner electric stove (to minimize fire hazards), and some additional counter space.

 The cabinets underneath store a 700-watt electric water heater and a 70 liter water system, which can be filled from the side and runs into a 30 liter gray water tank underneath.